tars/tars/docs/en/html-processing.md

     }
 }
 ```

+Do not forget, that embeded components will have uniq key in ready data-file in build.

 Handlebars known as a very simple template.
 But it is not comfortable to use Handlebars in markup process without frameworks or something like that.
 So, different helpers have been added that expand Handlebars.<br/>
 Helpers description can be found [here](handlebars-helpers.md).